 Joseph Kish devotes a significant portion of his practice to the defense of business litigation, complex commercial litigation and technology and intellectual property law matters.
 He is skilled in the defense of employment matters, particularly employment mobility actions and state and federal employment discrimination actions.
-He serves as co-chair of the firm’s Technology & Cyber Risk practice group, chair of the firm’s Pro Bono & Public Service Committee and member of the Hiring Committee and the Associate Development Committee.
+He serves as chair of the firm’s Complex Commercial Litigation and Technology & Cyber Risk practice groups.
+He is chair of the firm’s Pro Bono & Public Service Committee and is a member of the Strategic Planning, Associate Development, and Hiring Committees.

 He also represents clients in matters involving class action, as well as in defense of data breach, privacy, fraud, defamation, professional negligence and breach of contract claims.
 He also has experience in professional liability, focusing on lawyer liability, insurance coverage and bad faith.